What is lithotripsy?

 Kidney stones occur when minerals and other substances in your urine crystallize in your kidneys, forming solid masses, or stones.
 These may consist of small, sharp-edged crystals or smoother, heavier formations that resemble polished river rocks.
 They usually exit your body naturally during urination.

-Stones may consist of small, sharp-edged crystals, or smoother, heavier formations that resemble polished river rocks.
-Sometimes these larger formations do not pass in the urine.
-These stones can cause kidney damage.
-People with kidney stones may experience bleeding, pain, or urinary tract infections.
-When stones begin to cause these types of problems, your doctor may suggest lithotripsy in order to break up the stones.
+However, sometimes your body can’t pass larger formations through urination.
+This can lead to kidney damage.
+People with kidney stones may experience bleeding, severe pain, or urinary tract infections.
+When stones begin to cause these types of problems, your doctor may suggest lithotripsy.

-ESWL was introduced in the early 1980s.
-It quickly replaced surgery as the treatment of choice for most stones.
-ESWL is a noninvasive procedure, because it does not require a surgical procedure.
+ESWL has been around since the early 1980s.
+It quickly replaced surgery as the treatment of choice for larger kidney stones.
+ESWL is a noninvasive procedure, which means it doesn’t require surgery.
 Noninvasive procedures are generally safer and easier to recover from than invasive procedures.

-Afterward, you will spend about two hours in recovery before being sent home, but some patients may be hospitalized overnight.
-You should plan to have a friend or family member drive you.
+After the procedure, you’ll spend about two hours in recovery before being sent home.
+In some cases, you may be hospitalized overnight.
 Plan to spend one to two days resting at home after the procedure.
-It will be helpful if you drink plenty of water for several weeks after lithotripsy.
-This will help the kidneys flush out any remaining stone fragments.
+It’s also a good idea to drink plenty of water for several weeks after lithotripsy.
+This will help your kidneys flush out any remaining stone fragments.

-Like most procedures, there are some risks involved in lithotripsy.
-Some patients may experience internal bleeding that will make a blood transfusion necessary.
-Some patients develop infections, while others may experience pain or even kidney damage from a stone fragment blocking the flow of urine out of the kidneys.
-The kidneys can suffer damage, and may not work as well after the procedure.
-Possible secondary complications may include high blood pressure or kidney failure.
+You may experience internal bleeding and need a blood transfusion.
+You can develop infection and even kidney damage when a stone fragment blocks the flow of urine out of your kidneys.
+The procedure can damage your kidneys, and they may not work as well after the procedure.